Listed Building Consent

-The requirement applies to all types of works and to all parts of those buildings covered by the listing protection (possibly including attached and curtilage buildings or other structures), provided the works affect the character of the building as a building of special interest.
+The requirement applies to all types of works and to all parts of those buildings covered by the listing protection (including objects or structures fixed to the listed building, and to objects or structures within the curtilage, such as outbuildings), provided the works affect the character of the building as a building of special interest.

 It is also not a defence to show that consent would or should have been given if it had been applied for.
-A defence is available if the works were urgently necessary in the interests of health and safety (1).
+A defence is available if the works were urgently necessary in the interests of health and safety if the other elements of the defence contained in statute are established; these include that the works carried out were the minimum necessary (ref.
+1).

 Local planning authorities can be consulted on the need for listed building consent.
 Given the difficult nature of deciding whether the special interest might be affected and the fact that it is a criminal offence to fail to apply for consent when required, it is vital they are consulted in cases of any doubt.

 It is a common misunderstanding that the special interest of a listed building lies only in its features, such as fireplaces and plasterwork.
-The interest is in its history and architecture.
+The special interest is found in its history and architecture.
 The general form and layout of the building may be as important in this regard as any eye-catching "period feature".
-Principles of Selection (3) gives a good sense of what makes buildings of a particular type or period important, as do Historic England's selection guides (4).
-The list entry for each building may also give assistance (5) but it is not an exhaustive description and older entries can offer little detail.
+The Principles of Selection (ref.
+3) gives a good sense of what makes buildings of a particular type or period important, as do Historic England's selection guides (ref.
+4).
+The list entry for each building may also give assistance (ref.
+5) but it is not an exhaustive description and older entries can offer little detail.

-Whether buildings within the vicinity of the listed building are protected by being within the curtilage of the principal building and whether objects or structures attached to the principal building are protected is also a difficult judgement.
+Whether buildings within the vicinity of the listed building are protected by being within the curtilage of the principal building and whether objects or structures attached to the principal building are protected is also a difficult judgement which will depend on the facts of each case.
 Again, if there is any doubt the local planning authority should be consulted.

 In summary, the principles are:

-- If an object is fixed to the principal building in such a way that it would be considered a fixture in the usual land-law sense (i.e. would be conveyed with the property on sale unless expressly excluded), it would be protected by the listing.
+- If an object is fixed to the principal building in such a way that it would be considered a fixture in the usual land-law sense (in other words, would be conveyed with the property on sale unless expressly excluded), it would be protected by the listing.

-- Any structure fixed to the building (however large, including whole other buildings) will be protected if it was ancillary to the principal building at the date of listing (or possibly at 1 January 1969 for list entries that pre-date).
+- Any structure fixed to the building (however large, including whole other buildings) will be protected if it was ancillary to the principal building at the date of listing.

-- Any pre-1948 building that was in the curtilage of the principal building at the date of listing (or possibly at 1 January 1969 for list entries that pre-date) is protected provided it is fixed to the land and is ancillary to the principal building.
+- Any pre-1948 building that was in the curtilage of the principal building at the date of listing is protected provided it is fixed to the land and is ancillary to the principal building.
+(There is some legal uncertainty in relation to buildings listed pre-1969, and it may be that the key date in relation to such structures is 1 January 1969.)

 - The curtilage of a building has to be determined on a case-by-case basis, but is essentially the area of land that is ancillary to the main building.
 Relevant factors in determining that area will be: the physical layout; past and present ownership; and, current and previous uses of the land and buildings.
 A domestic garden is usually going to be easily identified as curtilage.
 Buildings in farm, commercial or institutional use provide more difficult examples.